All Episodes

 The other way is the purse.

-In the last election, public said we want the Democrats in control.
+In the last election, Public said we want the Democrats in control.

 Is impeachment really on the table?

-Who we hope it is?
+Oh, we hope it is.

 We hope it is.